lqg3/web/README.md

 <h2>This is the repository for my website.</h2>

-Click [here](stevensimbolon.me) to visit it
+Click [here](https://stevensimbolon.me) to visit it

-Or just type 'stevensimbolon.me'!
+..Or just type 'stevensimbolon.me'!

 At this moment, this website is only using `html` and `css`.